 - Protecting the pond – Ducks look after the flock.

 - Demonstrate kindness and forgiveness.

 - Promote respect.

 - Deescalate to avoid unnecessary conflict.

 The university has established guidelines to help prevent the spread of illness on campus.
-When on campus, let’s each do our part to protect the health and safety of others and contribute to our ability to continue to offer some in-person instruction and activities.
+Lets each do our part to protect the health and safety of others and contribute to our ability to continue to offer in-person instruction and activities.
 Current expectations include: